Speyedr/socialclub-notification-blocker/README.md

 ## Usage
 1. Download and extract (or build yourself).
 2. Run `SCBlocker.exe` as Administrator.

+    - Alternatively, if you have Python, you can run directly from the interpreter by executing `python main.py` in an elevated command prompt while at the repo directory.
+    - If you use this method then no build is needed.
-3. If the program is running and the network filter is **ON**, notifications should now be blocked and won't reach your client.
+4. If the program is running and the network filter is **ON**, notifications should now be blocked and won't reach your client.
-4. Use the keys on your keyboard to navigate the menu.
+5. Use the keys on your keyboard to navigate the menu.

 ## Configuration
  - Automatically saves your settings at `settings.ini`.
 Don't touch it.
 If you do and the program crashes, delete the file, restart the program, and the program will revert to defaults.